clustericious/PlugAuth-Client-Tiny/README.md

     }

 # DESCRIPTION

+**NOTE**: Development for this tool is winding down, and [PlugAuth::Client::Tiny](https://metacpan.org/pod/PlugAuth::Client::Tiny) and modules that depend on are deprecated.
+Please contact me ASAP if you depend on this tool.
+This distribution may be removed from CPAN, but not before june 30, 2018.

 PlugAuth::Client::Tiny is a minimal [PlugAuth](https://metacpan.org/pod/PlugAuth) client.
 It uses [HTTP::Tiny](https://metacpan.org/pod/HTTP::Tiny)
 instead of [LWP](https://metacpan.org/pod/LWP) or [Mojo::UserAgent](https://metacpan.org/pod/Mojo::UserAgent).
 It provides only a mechanism for